zzp1012/fMRI-zero-shot/README.md

 ## Requirements

-1. Make sure GPU is avaible and `CUDA>=11.0` has been installed on your computer.
-You can check it with
+1. If you use `anaconda3` or `miniconda`, you can run following instructions to download the required packages in python.
     ```bash
-        nvidia-smi
-    ```
-2. Simply create an virtural environment with `python>=3.8` and run `pip install -r requirements.txt` to download the required packages.
-If you use `anaconda3` or `miniconda`, you can run following instructions to download the required packages in python.
-    ```bash
-        conda create -y -n dann python=3.8
+        conda create -f environments.yml
-        conda activate fmri
-        pip install pip --upgrade
-        pip install -r requirements.txt
-        conda activate fmri
-        conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch
     ```

 ## Contributing